-In addition to recreational use, paintball guns are also used in military and police training.
+In addition to recreational use, the best paintball guns are also used in military and police training.
 In terms of feel and handling, a paintball gun has little in common with an actual firearm, but paintball is still good training for combat situations.
 Mainly, it lets soldiers and police practice strategy, camouflage, and stealth.

 If you’re just starting out, however, you may not want to spend too much on your first marker.
-This guide will help you pick the best paintball gun under 300 for the type of game you like to play.
+This guide will help you pick the paintball gun under 300 for the type of game you like to play.
 300 is generally a good budget to begin with, as you can get high-quality markers without spending too much on them.